 |Number of Rows Read||This is the number of rows that was read by the operator as it was navigating the index.
 In a parallel execution plan, this property shows a breakdown of rows on each individual thread.

 The difference between this property and the Actual Number of Rows property represents the number of rows that was read but not returned due to the Predicate property.

-Actual execution plans only.
-When the actual number of rows read is equal to zero, this property is omitted.
+Only available in execution plan plus run-time statistics.
+When the number of rows read is equal to zero, this property is omitted.

 |Object||This property lists the index that is being navigated by the Clustered Index Seek operator, using four part naming (database, schema, table, index) and optionally followed by a table alias.|